Al Buell pinup artist

-Alfred Leslie Buell was born in 1910 in Hiawatha, Kansas.
+Alfred Leslie Buell was born in Hiawatha, Kansas.
 He briefly considered an engineering career before classes at the Chicago Art Institute and a trip to New York decided him on art.

-In 1935 he joined the Stevens/Hall/Biondi art studio in Chicago and his association there with Haddon Sundblom was to prove crucial to his artistic development.
+In 1935 Al Buell joined the Stevens/Hall/Biondi art studio in Chicago and his association there with Haddon Sundblom was to prove crucial to his artistic development.

 He provided illustrations for many of America's mainstream magazines and was active in the advertising field, most notably for Coca-Cola in the 1940s and 1950s.